The time period over which equal payments would pay off your debt. This is usually 25 years.

 Fixed Rate Mortgage

-Interest rate remains constant throughout the life of the loan.
-Check with our lead to find a 30 year fixed rate mortgage broker.
+Rate remains constant throughout the life of the loan.
+Check with our lead to find a 30 year fixed rate broker.

 A legal process where the lender obtains ownership of the property after the borrower has defaulted on payments.